Basics of Interplanetary Flight

 - Learning how spacecraft are put together, what all their components do, how they move and work, the paths they follow, and why;

-- Surveying the results; seeing and experiencing new worlds, encountering the latest and ongoing discoveries, all placed in proper context with #1 and #2 above.
+- Surveying the results; seeing and experiencing new worlds while they are being encountered.
+(These results are placed in proper context with #1 and #2 above.)